spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/howto-make-a-product-searchable-and-shown-on-the-storefront.md

 {% info_block infoBox %}

-The article describes the flow on how to make a product searchable and displayed on the Storefront.
+The document describes the flow on how to make a product searchable and displayed on the Storefront.

 {% endinfo_block %}